TexasOrange CountyBail & Release

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 am to 5 pm) may expedite the process, as more staff are available to process paperwork.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday) typically leads to a faster release.

 What Happens After Posting Bail